sidmulajkar/sidsblog/sidmulajkar/content/posts/how-harden-linux-server.md

 ---
-title: "How to Harden Linux Server"
+title: "The Definitive Handbook: Essential Strategies for Strengthening Your Linux Server"
 categories: [linux, linuxserver, hardening, privacy, security, sidsblog]
 tags: [linux, linuxserver, hardening, privacy, security, sidsblog]
 date: 2022-10-16T17:26:04+05:30
-description: "This tutorial will help you understand how to harden the linux server."
+description: "This tutorial will help you understand how to harden the linux server for security."
 author: Siddhant Mulajkar
 draft: false
 ---